dwins/icon-service/README.md

     curl http://localhost:8080/kml/{style}/{data}.kml

 {style} is once again the name (without .sld) of a stlye file in the styles/ directory.  {data} on the other hand is the name of a shapefile in the data/ directory (also without the file extension).
 I recommend accessing this url in Google Earth instead of with curl though!
+You can switch the suffix to .kmz for a KMZ file with dynamic icons embedded.

 ## Components